-The actuary must sign the opinion on the front page of the annual QFP form in accordance with subsection 2480 of the Actuarial Standards Board (the "ASB") Practice-Specific Standards for Insurers.
+The actuary must sign the opinion on the front page of the annual QFP form in accordance with subsection 2480 of the Actuarial Standards BoardCanadian Institute of Actuaries (the "ASBCIA") Practice-Specific Standards for Insurers.
 The memorandum required under this subsection (the "Capital Guideline Certification Report") must be available to the AMF upon request.